MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Engage with stakeholders.* Discuss the effectiveness of enforcement mechanisms with stakeholders.
 Ensure cloud governance enforcement aligns with business objectives and compliance requirements.

 - *Monitor requirements.* Update or remove enforcement mechanisms to align with new or updated requirements.
-Track changes in regulations and standards that affect your requirements.
+Track changes in regulations and standards that require updates your enforcement mechanisms.
 For example, Azure landing zone recommended policies can change over time.
 [Update to the latest Azure landing zone custom policies](https://github.com/Azure/Enterprise-Scale/wiki/update-alz-custom-policies-to-latest) or [Migrate to built-in policies](https://github.com/Azure/Enterprise-Scale/wiki/Migrate-ALZ-Policies-to-Built%E2%80%90in) as needed to reduce management overhead.

 ## Example cloud governance compliance checklists